 - To achieve certification at any of the five CMMC levels, organizations must pass a third-party assessment conducted by an accredited C3PAO (Certified 3rd Party Assessor Organization).

-- CMMC certification to at least Level 1 will be mandatory for DoD contract award/participation, even for companies that do not handle CUI.
+- CMMC certification to at least Level 1 will be mandatory for DoD contract award/participation.
+If you have Federal Contract Information (FCI), you must achieve level 1.